Proxy939/Proxy939/README.md

 - 🌱 learning **I am a multi-stack developer on a mission to build the next generation of intelligent software.
 My work sits at the intersection of Full Stack Web, Android Development, Machine Learning and Artificial Intelligence.
 I specialize in creating cohesive digital ecosystems where Machine Learning models power the core, and AI Agents/Bots handle the automation.
 Whether it’s a mobile app or a web platform, I strive to make software that doesn't just work it thinks**

-- 👯 I’m looking to collaborate on **Open-source projects that bridge the gap between AI and Automation—specifically building automated data pipelines, fine-tuning LLMs, or developing intelligent Python bots and predictive models that make software smarter and more efficient.**

 - 📄 Know about my experiences (Computer Engineering student | AI & Full-Stack Projects | Learning by building 🚀)

-- ⚡**Hard work is my talent and talent without hardwork is nothing**

 <p align="center">
   <img src="https://raw.githubusercontent.com/Proxy939/Proxy939/main/hm.gif" width="900" />